malinenimaurya/Deep-Learning/README.md

 4)Tackling a real world problem wherein we need to distinguish mines from rocks

-5)Improving upon the ANN bulit for mnist by adding convolutional layers
+5)Improving upon the ANN built for mnist by adding convolutional layers
 - Why the need of CNNs
 - Dimensionality reduction with Convolutional layers, pooling layers in a CNN
 - Came across Hyperparmaeters like depth, window size, stride and padding